+ANTHONY M. FATA(3)

-ANTHONY M. FATA President, Sager Food Products Inc. (a food products manufacturing and distribution company) Québec, Canada Director since 2008 Independent Holdings: 6,000 Common Shares and 13,731 DSU(4)
+President, Sager Food Products Inc. (a food products manufacturing and distribution company)

+Holdings: 6,000 Common Shares and 21,721 $DSUs^{(2)}$

-Member of the Audit Committee of the Company
+Member of the Audit Committee

 Anthony M. Fata was, until 1999, Executive Director of Investment Banking for a wholly-owned subsidiary of a Canadian Chartered Bank.
 In this position, he was actively involved in various equity and debt issues, as well as numerous merger and acquisition transactions.
 In 1999, he became Vice-President of sales and marketing of Sager Food Products Inc. He was appointed President of this company in November 2004.
 Mr. Fata is a member of the Quebec Bar.